arunpc1711/endoflife/README.md

 ## Features

-- Fetches a complete list of software products from the endoflife.date API
+- Fetches a list of software products from the endoflife.date API
-- Retrieves detailed end-of-life information for each product
+- Retrieves end-of-life information for each product
 - Exports data in JSONL format, optimized for AWS Glue and other data processing services
 - Adds product name to each record for easy identification and filtering

 ## Requirements

-- Python 3.6+
+- Python 3.9+
 - `requests` library

 ## Installation